NoviceMAn-prog/FocalConvNet/README.md

 ## 3.)
 Training and Testing
 ## 3.1)Data Preparation
-Follow the data preparation procedure in the officail dataset repository "[Kvasir-Capusle](https://github.com/simula/kvasir-capsule)"
+Follow the data preparation procedure in the official dataset repository "[Kvasir-Capusle](https://github.com/simula/kvasir-capsule)"

 ## 3.2)Training and testing
 1.)
 The architecture for the FocalConvNet is defined in focalconv.py